ready4euclid/pipeline/README.md

 At present, the only internal libraries are the CosmoBolognaLib, and a slightly modified version of the Numerical recipes in C++.
 The CosmoBolognaLib are implemented in C++, and then converted to python using SWIG.

-Notes:
 - the required external libraries are the following:
 GSL (GNU Scientific Library)
 FFTW (Fastest Fourier Transform in the West)
 OpenMP (Open Multiprocessing)

-- the documentation of the CosmoBolognaLib is provided here: CBL

-- it is desirable that the pipeline implementation is done according to the Science Data Center coding rules, used for the official Euclid pipeline